-Joko-To means swords made before the Heian period.
+Joko-to means swords made before the Heian period.
 Joko-to is not part of the sword study.
 The sword study starts from the Heian Period.
-This is considered as the archaeological field.
+Joko-to is in the category of the archaeological field.

 Jomon (縄文) period 9000 B.C.

 Around 300 B.C.
 Yayoi culture replaced the Jomon culture.
 Yayoi characteristics show on their earthenwares.
 They are rounder, smoother, simpler design, and the techniques were greatly improved after Jomon time.
 They were named Yayoi culture because the items of this time were found in the Yayoi-Cho area (name of the place) near Tokyo University.
 They also discovered bronze artifacts such as a bronze sword (Doken 銅剣), bronze pike (Do-hoko 銅矛), bronze mirrors (Do-kyo 銅鏡), bronze musical instruments (Do-taku 銅鐸).
 Those were imported from China and Korea but the Japanese started to making their own bronze items in the late Yayoi period.
 Although iron artifacts were hardly discovered, we have the evidence that the iron objects also existed then.

 Yamato (大和) period 300 A.D. — 593 A.D